R-H-101/News-Category-Classification-Project/README.md

 ### Visualization Highlights
 1. **Accuracy/F1 Comparison:** Neural Network leads in both metrics.
-2. **Training Time:** SVM is significantly faster than Random Forest; Neural Network is moderately slower than SVM.
+2. **Training Time:** SVM is significantly faster than Random Forest; Neural Network is slightly slower than SVM.
 3. **Embedding Analysis:** Words like `computer` are close to `graphics` and `3d`; `car` is associated with `auto` and `toyota`.
 4. **Model Ranking:** Neural Network ranked first in combined score (accuracy 40% + F1 40% + speed 20%).